HumanSignal/label-studio/docs/source/blog/Nine-important-considerations-for-NLP-labeling.md

 <br/><img src="/images/nlp-blog/nlp-labeling-relations-de.png" alt="Screenshot of NLP labeling user interface with UI text reading not submitted draft to make it clear that the annotation is still in draft form." class="gif-border" />

 ## Conclusion
-There are a lot of data labeling tools available, and it's important to carefully assess the best one to help you perform NLP labeling.
-Hopefully this list of important features can help you define the requirements for your next NLP labeling project!
+There are a lot of data labeling tools available.
+It's important to carefully assess the best one to help you perform NLP labeling.
+We hope that this list of important functionality can help you define the requirements for your next NLP labeling tool!